ltrgoddard/thesis/temp.markdown

   elegant     nympholeptic
   vorticist   pre-sexual

-The essential component of this structure seems to be something like an opposition between seriousness and frivolousness, coded in the language of sexual development.
+\noindent The essential component of this structure seems to be something like an opposition between seriousness and frivolousness, coded in the language of sexual development.
 If the phenomenology preferred in ‘l’Amerique du Nord’ is ‘pre-sexual’, then that which we find in *The Harmless Building* is sexual—or, to put it more simply, adult.
-These terms recall Prynne’s description of Zukofsky as ‘adolescent’ and his reference to David Grubb’s ‘parochial and *second-hand* youthfulness’ in the letter to Riley, the implication being that certain techniques and concerns are inappropriate to a writer working in a ‘mature’ tradition.[^357] Oliver and Prynne are poets willing to engage with the serious, grown-up subject of pain, and to do so with a sharp, clean elegance derived partly from Vorticism; Ashbery and others are content to wallow in a state of insubstantial, water-colour yearning.
+These terms recall Prynne’s description of Zukofsky as ‘adolescent’ and his reference to David Grubb’s ‘parochial and *second-hand* youthfulness’ in the letter to Riley, the implication being that certain techniques and concerns are inappropriate to a writer working in a mature tradition.[^356] Oliver and Prynne are poets willing to engage with the serious, grown-up subject of pain, and to do so with a sharp, clean elegance derived partly from Vorticism; Ashbery and others are content to wallow in a state of insubstantial, water-colour yearning.

 Before examining this sexualised approach to culture in relation to Edward Upward, it will be helpful to consider some of Prynne’s other